 Awardees will be presented with their awards at the annual ACE Women’s Network of Ohio Conference in November and will have a year to use the funds (deadline for use of the funds is Thursday December 31, 2021).
 The award must be used for the conference/program or membership described in the application and funds may not be applied toward multiple professional development programs.

 Professional women employed by any ACE Women's Network-Ohio participating college or university are eligible to apply.

 To find out how to apply for this award, please click on the link listed under "Award Application."

-QUESTIONS: Please send an email with the subject line: Professional Development Award Inquiry to Angela Paprocki, (firstname.lastname@example.org), Awards Committee Chair, with any questions you may have.
+QUESTIONS: Please send an email with any questions and the subject line: Professional Development Award Inquiry to he Awards Committee Chair at firstname.lastname@example.org.

 Dr. Nicole Ausmer (2018) is the director of student activities and leadership development at the University of Cincinnati.
 She will use her scholarship to attend the 2019 Donna M. Bourassa Mid-Level Management Institute, which is a signature education program with the American College Personnel Association.

 Sarah Lack (2018) is an Associate Director of Development for Annual Giving at Ohio University.
 She will use her award to attend the Council for the Advancement and Support of Education District V Conference in Chicago.

 Brittany Arthur Mellon (2018) is an assistant professor in the division of experience-based learning and career education at the University of Cincinnati.
 She plans to use her award to present her research findings at the Conference for Industry and Education Collaboration conference, which is a division of the American Society of Engineering Education.